 Sir Martin Sorrell, businessman

 If you had founded the world’s largest PR and Advertising group, you’d have a pretty long contact list, too.
-Sorrell, founder of the far-reaching behemoth WPP plc, may have retired from the CEO role last year, but his influence in the fast-paced world of advertising, marketing and public relations will linger for decades to come.
+Sorrell, founder of the far-reaching behemoth WPP plc, may have retired from the CEO role in 2018, but his influence in the fast-paced world of advertising, marketing and public relations will linger for decades to come.
 In May 2018, Sorrell launched S4 Capital, a new media, data and content business using $53m of his own money and a further $15m raised from investors.
-It has since acquired at least two powerful competitors.
+It has very quickly become a global powerhouse to rival his previous venture.
+Irrepressible.

 Nicholas Coleridge, chairman

 Chairman of Condé Nast Britain, The V&A Museum, Prince of Wales’ Campaign for Wool and the Gilbert Trust for the Arts, Nicholas Coleridge has his fingers in more pies than almost anyone else in the capital.
-Naturally, the debonair and immaculately-tailored raconteur has a powerful network that spans media, business, fashion, the arts and philanthropy.
+Naturally, the debonair and immaculately tailored raconteur has a powerful network that spans media, business, fashion, the arts and philanthropy.
+His memoir, The Glossy Years, released at the end of 2019, is a juicy testament to his wide web of pals — and to his immortal knack for an anecdote.

 Hugo Campbell-Davys, businessman